 Every day presents us with numerous opportunities to aim high, to build strong habits, to learn by doing.
 How do we treat friends, family, and strangers who cross our path?
 How do we prioritize our time?
 How do we respond to setbacks and frustrations?
 Courage will not look the same in every situation, and it takes practice and experience to habitually respond to challenges bravely.

 We don’t want to simply go through the motions of life; we want to flourish.
-Ancient wisdom and modern research offer practical insights into how we can use ordinary moments to shape our character -- in other words, how we can develop a life compass to navigate the challenges and opportunities that come our way as we strive to become the best version of ourselves.
+Ancient wisdom and modern research offer practical insights into how we can use ordinary moments to shape our character -- in other words, how we can develop the practical wisdom to navigate the challenges and opportunities that come our way as we strive to become the best version of ourselves.

 In short, when you encounter a challenge or opportunity, you are not bound to your first reaction.
 You can own your response when you:

 - Pause to reflect on the situation, remembering what you are aiming for, and